jedisct1/libsodium-doc/quickstart/README.md

 This can be seen as a form of encryption.
 However,

-- If an adversary replaces the ciphertext with nul bytes, the original, complete sequence derived from the seed will be decrypted.
+- If an adversary replaces the ciphertext with null bytes, the original, complete sequence derived from the seed will be decrypted.
 This can have catastrophic implications with some (badly designed) protocols.
 - More generally, anyone can modify the ciphertext without this being detected.
 Since a stream cipher is XOR'd with a message, targeted bits can be flipped.
 Knowing the secret key is not required.

 If a deterministic sequence must be derived from a seed (e.g. for unit testing), libsodium provides the `randombytes_buf_deterministic()` function.